goedel-gang/bash-utils/README.md

 retrieved from older commits (see the master branch).

 The new pure shell implementation is in `appari.sh`.

-Apparix completion is currently still quite weak particularly to newlines and commas in directory names, as is its completion as it delegates to `_filedir` from `bash-completion`.

 However, in storing directories and bookmarks, it now uses a nice little serialisation system.
 The only consequence is that because of the way the